 Jackson [Jac95, Jac01] proposes the concept of problem frames for presenting, classifying and understanding software development problems.
-A problem frame is a characterization of a class of problems in terms of the considered requirements (dashed oval), their associated main components (domains), and the connections between these components (interfaces, containing shared phenomena representing relevant interactions).
-Once a problem is successfully fitted to a problem frame, its most important characteristics are known.
+A problem frame is a characterization of a class of problems in terms of the considered requirement, their main components (domains), and the connections between these components (interfaces, containing shared phenomena).
+Once a problem is successfully fitted to a problem frame, its most important characteristics are known, because these are shared by all problems fitting to the frame.